Tin Whistle Scholarship Foundation (TWSF)

-The TWSF is a 501 (c)(3) corporation, sponsored by The Tin Whistles, Inc., operated exclusively for charitable purposes.
-The Board consists of 12 trustees and three ex officio members, all Tin Whistles.
-Four trustees are appointed each year for a three-year term.
-The three ex officio voting members are the Tin Whistles President, Vice President (which change yearly) & the Club Captain.
+The Tin Whistles Scholarship Foundation is a 501(c)(3) nonprofit organization sponsored by The Tin Whistles, Inc., and operated exclusively for charitable purposes.
+The foundation’s Board comprises 12 trustees and three ex officio members, all of whom are Tin Whistles members.

 The TWSF works closely with the guidance counsellors and principals of the four high schools in Moore County, relying upon their knowledge of the student body to identify potentially qualified individuals.
 High school college coordinators are provided with copies of the TWSF Application, and details on the deadline for making application for a scholarship.
 A Scholarship Selection Committee conducts interviews with the applicants, and applies the selection criteria (academic, extra- curricular, leadership, financial need) to select the awardees.
 The Foundation conducts an orientation program for new Scholars, typically in June, and holds a Scholar Reception to introduce both new Scholars and Scholar Alumni to the members of Tin Whistles.

-O’NEAL SCHOOL | Dr. William Dale McInnis |
+O’NEAL SCHOOL Dr. William Dale

 Active since 2018, the Foundation’s Scholar Network Committee has been working to create and maintain a network of former and current scholars to foster the concept that a TW Scholar is a “Scholar for Life.”
 With over 165 Scholars, the network enables scholar alumni to assist each other professionally in their various careers and to receive guidance from the extensive network of over 300 Tin Whistles with applicable skills and experience.
 The goal is to foster a community spirit of giving back in time and talent to the mission of the Scholarship Foundation.